romana/romana.github.io/how/moredetails.md

 Defining these traffic path is the job of the [Romana Service Policy Manager](#policy-based-control).

-A more detailed overview of Service Insertion is available [here](TBD on Github)
+A more detailed overview of Service Insertion is available [here](http://github.com/romana/romana/issues)

 {% include backtotopbutton.html %}
 ---

 ### Policy Based Control

+To be implemented in a future release.

 {% include backtotopbutton.html %}